 Barrons, JP Morgan, and Bank of America all say your traditional 60/40 retirement portfolio is dead.
 In fact, JP Morgan says your 60% equity and 40% fixed income portfolio will only be expected to generate 3.2% annually going forward.
 For the majority of Canadians, 3.2% after inflation and taxes simply will not work!

-Hello New Pension Fund Style 60% / 40% Portfolio – At Harbourfront, we believe an asset mix (as shown here) 40% Tactical Equities, 60% Alternatives.
+Hello New Pension Fund Style 60% / 40% Portfolio – At Winnipeg Financial Planning, we believe in an asset mix (as shown here) of 40% Tactical Equities, 60% Alternatives.

 Diversification – Different asset classes with different investment/risk profiles results in lower risk when combined in a portfolio.